Brandon Tartikoff: Career

-Appearances on NBC's shows

 During his time at NBC, he made appearances in several of the network's shows.
 He was played by David Leisure in "Prime Time," episode five of season two of ALF.
 In the penultimate scene when ALF suggests a sitcom about a family hosting a lovable alien, he replies "Not in a million years, pal, it's too far-fetched."
 He hosted Saturday Night Live in 1983 and appeared as himself in an episode of Saved by the Bell, where he briefly entertains the notion of a "show about a high school principal and his kids", before scoffing at the idea.
 During his 1983 appearance on Saturday Night Live, one skit featured Tartikoff in a black leather ensemble, with the words "Be There" spelled out in rhinestones on the back of his jacket.
 "Be There" was NBC's slogan during the 1983–84 season.
 Tartikoff appeared as himself on episodes of Night Court and Night Stand with Dick Dietrick, and in the background of one of the final episodes of Cheers.

-Post-NBC career
+On New Year's Day 1991, Tartikoff was involved in a car crash near the family's Lake Tahoe home that injured him and his eight-year-old daughter Calla, who suffered a severe brain injury and received intense therapy in order to walk and speak again.

-He left NBC in 1991, moving to Paramount Pictures to become its chairman.
-A year later, Tartikoff left that post to spend more time with his daughter, Calla, who was injured in a car crash near the family's Lake Tahoe home.
+He left NBC, moving to Paramount Pictures to become its chairman from July 1, 1991.
+His first film was All I Want for Christmas.

+Just over a year later, Tartikoff left that post to spend more time with his recovering daughter in New Orleans.
+The biggest hit of his reign was Wayne's World.
 After he left Paramount, he started Moving Target Productions in 1992, and his first work was a joint effort with MCA TV in 1993.